MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 ### -MTREnabled

+> [!NOTE]
-Note: Currently, this parameter is informational only and results in no additional functionality.
+> Currently, this parameter is informational only and results in no additional functionality.

 The MTREnabled parameter identifies the room as configured with a Microsoft Teams room system.
 You can add Teams room systems as audio sources in Teams meetings that involve the room.
 Valid values are: